Who should get an H-1B visa?

 How does an international scholar/employee secure an H-1B visa?

-To request an H-1B packet for a new employee, or to extend a current employee's H status, please fill out the H-1B Packet (PDF) and return it to Cathy Donahue at the Office of International Services.
+To request an H-1B packet for a new employee, or to extend a current employee's H status, please complete the H-1B Packet (PDF) and return it to Cathy Donahue at the Office of International Services.